General Terms and Conditions

 4. Marad is not liable for damage or loss of documents during transport or during shipment by mail, regardless of whether the transport or dispatch is done by or on behalf of the customer, Marad or third parties.
 During the execution of the order, the customer and Marad may communicate with each other at the request of the customer by electronic means.
 The customer and Marad are not liable towards each other for any damage that may arise for each one or collectively as a result of the use of electronic means of communication, including but not limited to damage as a result of non-delivery, delay, resending of previously issued communications, outdated or incorrect content, or any other error in the delivery of electronic data communication by third parties or by software/equipment used for transmission, receipt or processing of electronic communication, transfer of viruses and failure or malfunction of the telecommunication network or other means required for electronic communication, except insofar as damage is the result of intent or conscious recklessness.
 For the avoidance of doubt, any emails or electronic communications generated by Marad’s systems, including but not limited to purchase orders, confirmations, invoices, or notifications, are provided for convenience only.
 Marad makes no guarantee as to the accuracy, timeliness, or completeness of such communications, which may contain errors including outdated or incorrect order information, or previously issued messages being resent.
 Marad disclaims all liability arising from reliance on such communications.
 The only binding and authoritative record of any order or transaction is the information stored in Marad’s internal systems at the time the order or transaction is placed.
 The customer and Marad will do everything that can reasonably be expected of each other to execute or omit in order to prevent the occurrence of the aforementioned risks.
 The data extracts from the computer systems of the sender provide compelling evidence of (the content of) the electronic communication by the sender until the counterevidence has been delivered by the recipient.

-5. The Customer indemnifies Marad against all claims from third parties, including shareholders, directors, supervisory directors and personnel of the customer, as well as affiliated legal entities and companies and others who are involved in the organisation of the customer, which are directly or indirectly related to the execution of the agreement, unless there is intent or deliberate recklessness on the part of Marad’s management.
+5. The customer indemnifies Marad against all claims from third parties, including shareholders, directors, supervisory directors and personnel of the customer, as well as affiliated legal entities and companies and others who are involved in the organisation of the customer, which are directly or indirectly related to the execution of the agreement, unless there is intent or deliberate recklessness on the part of Marad’s management.

 6. Marad shall not be liable for the availability, proper functioning or continued compatibility of customer integrations or third-party software used in connection with the services.
 The use of such integrations or software is at the sole risk and responsibility of the customer.